Herman Brood: Visual arts career

 After his career in music, Brood turned to painting and became a well-known character in Amsterdam art circles.
 His art is best described as pop-art, often very colorful and graffiti-inspired screen prints, and he achieved some commercial success and notoriety by, for instance, creating murals in various public spaces in and around Amsterdam.
 He continued to remain in the public eye, by appearing in the media and by his cooperation with biographical films such as 1994's Rock'n Roll Junkie.

 Suicide and legacy

 Toward the end of his life, Brood vowed to abstain from most drugs, reducing his drug use to alcohol and a daily shot of speed ("2 grams per day").
 On 11 July 2001, depressed by the failure of his drug rehabilitation program and facing serious medical problems because of his prolonged drug use, he committed suicide by jumping from the roof of the Amsterdam Hilton Hotel at the age of 54.
 He left a note, stating "Ik heb er geen zin meer in, misschien zie ik jullie nog wel eens.
 Maak er een mooi feest van." which translates to "I don’t feel like it anymore, maybe I'll see you all again some day.
-Turn it into a nice party."
+Have a nice party."